 Probably not.
 As employees, people already operate within a compliance environment, and attend training, adhere to policies & procedures and report on their activities.
 In addition, many teams look for changes in the laws, prepare for adverse situations and actively manage emerging risks.

-The Compliance Management Program provides a formal and uniform framework for the entire University that more easily assures of the operational compliance already occurring in the University, or individual business and academic units.
+The Compliance Management Program provides a formal and uniform framework for the entire University and its controlled entities that more easily assures of the operational compliance already occurring or that should be occuring.

-The University has a Compliance Policy which outlines what is expected of a Western Sydney University employee when it comes to the University's compliance obligations.
+The Compliance Policy outlines what is expected of a Western Sydney University employee, including its controlled entities, when it comes to compliance obligations.